© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ogmore Stepping Stones is a scheduled monument protected by Cadw under reference GM184.
 View the official record →

-Ogmore Stepping Stones is a medieval river crossing in Glamorgan, Wales, comprising a series of stone blocks laid across the River Ogmore to facilitate pedestrian passage.
+Ogmore Stepping Stones is a medieval crossing structure located in the Vale of Glamorgan, Wales, near the village of Ogmore.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM184.

 Ogmore Stepping Stones dates from the medieval period, and is classified as a stepping stones.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ogmore Stepping Stones is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM184.